 We have made significant investments in strategic growth markets, including the United States.
-The infrastructure, content, technology and organization we have in place in the United States position us for profitable growth well into the future.
+The infrastructure, content, technology and organization we have in place in the United States positions us for profitable growth well into the future.
 In the short-term, however, entering new geographies results in depressed margins, relative to more mature markets such as Europe.
-For example, we had negative Adjusted EBITDA in the United States for the year ended December 31, 2020, in comparison to our positive Adjusted EBITDA during the same period for RoW Betting.
+For example, we had negative Adjusted EBITDA in the United States for the year ended December 31, 2019, in comparison to our Adjusted EBITDA margin during the same period for RoW Betting of 57.5%.
 As we scale, we expect to achieve operating leverage across markets.